mkohler/cython_swig/README.rst

 "Code first and ask questions later."

+- import statement
+- C libraries
+- growing a library with SWIG and Cython

 .. class:: handout

-    As this is a *Python* conference, I'm going to to quickly review the structure of *C* libraries, and then we're going to
+    To start this talk, I'm going to to quickly discuss the Python import statement and what it hides.

+    Then, I'll review the structure of *C* libraries.
+That is, libraries written in C.
-    start with a very small C library,

-    create Python inteferfaces for it using both SWIG and Cython,

-    and then grow the library, adding new features and Python interfaces for those features.
+    From there, I'll show you a very small C library, we'll create Python intefaces for it using both SWIG and Cython, and then we'll grow the library, adding new features and Python interfaces for those features.

     At the end, I'll talk about fear and magic, make some gross generalizations, and take questions.